 When consuming raw beetroot, you’ll want to peel the outside skin off to reveal the center purple flesh.
 The only exception to this is if you’re juicing it, and in that case, you can leave the skin on.

 After that, what you do with it is up to you!
-Consume it as is, or use it in a salad, a topping on your favorite dish, blend it in a smoothie; there are so many delicious and nutritious recipes you can try.
+Consume it as is, or use it in a salad, a topping on your favorite dish, or blend it in a smoothie; there are so many delicious and nutritious recipes you can try.

 If you lack yummy ideas, try out any one of these 11 Best Beetroot Smoothie Recipes For Weight Loss.